 1939 - The theatre in January with "Shining Hour," a November 1938 release along with "The Young In Heart," out in July 1938.
 Don't you love those channel letters with the light bulbs inside?
 Thanks to Eric Lynxwiler for sharing this photo from his collection as part of the terrific "Los Angeles Theatres" album on Flickr.
 It also appears in the "Los Angeles Historic Theatre Foundation Group Pool" on Flickr that's curated by Michelle Gerdes.

 1939 - A detail from Eric's photo.
-He's the co-author, with Tom Zimmerman, of the Angel City Press book "Spectacular Illumination: Neon Los Angeles 1925-1965."
+Check out the Angel City Press book Eric wrote with Tom Zimmerman: "Spectacular Illumination: Neon Los Angeles 1925-1965."
+Also see Eric's 2016 book "Signs of Life: Los Angeles is the City of Neon."

 1942 - We're shopping at the May Co.
 Out the doors across Broadway we see Betty Grable and Victor Mature in "Song of the Islands."
 The second feature looks like Dorothy Lamour and William Holden in "The Fleet's In."
 It's a Los Angeles Public Library photo.
 Thanks to Michelle Gerdes for finding it in the Library's collection.

 1944 - A look south at the Tower, Rialto and Orpheum.
 At the Tower it's "Cry Havoc!'" with Margaret Sullavan, Joan Blondell and Ann Sothern.
 It was a February release.
 The bottom half of the bill is "Pinup Girl" with Betty Grable and John Harvey.
 Thanks to Sean Ault for finding the photo on eBay.
-Ron Whitfield also had a version posted on the Facebook page Photos of Los Angeles.
+Ron Whitfield also had a version posted on the private Facebook group Photos of Los Angeles.

 1944 - The Rialto running "Marriage is a Private Affair" and "Princess and the Pirate."
-The image appeared on Photos of Los Angeles as a post from Ken McIntyre.
+The image appeared on the Photos of Los Angeles group as a post from Ken McIntyre.
 It also appears on Gaylord Wilshire's Noirish Los Angeles post # 5731.

 A cropped version of the photo from Marc Wanamaker's Bison Archives appears on page 12 of the 2008 book "Theatres in Los Angeles" by Suzanne Tarbell Cooper, Amy Ronnebeck Hall and Mr. Wanamaker.
 It can be seen in the book's preview on Google Books.